benj00/jbbmo-Introduction-to-Git-and-GitHub/README.md

 # Introduction to Git and GitHub

 ## Simple Interest Calculator
-# fixed a typo with the date from 2022 to 2023
+# reverted the date back from 2023 to 2022
 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 ```